HandsOnDataViz/book/github/fork-highcharts/README.md

 - C) Modify the chart title, subtitle, and axis labels
 - D) Upload new data points from a comma-separated values (.csv) spreadsheet

 Code templates help us to move beyond the limits of drag-and-drop web tools (such as Google Sheets and Tableau Public) and to create more customized visualizations on a web server that you control.
 Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](../github).
 For more advanced examples, see the [Highcharts Templates](../highcharts) chapter in this book.
+If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](../fix) chapter in this book.

 ## Try it
 You will begin this tutorial with a basic chart template that includes only 7 points